service httpd start

 SSLCertificateFile: file '/usr/local/psa/var/certificates/cert-nBc0yQ' does not exist or is empty. <a target="_blank" href="http://kb.plesk.com/en/products/?id=52&qprod=52">Search in KB</a>

-This issue has been considered as Plesk bug #PPPM-7398 and will be fixed in future product updates.
+Plesk bug with ID PPPM-7398 which will be fixed in future product updates.

 As a workaround, use the solution from the articles below: